Noel Dean Addresses ‘Toxic’ Tift County Situation: ‘This Is Nuts’

 Dean said that at the recent homecoming parade, there were insults and name calling directed at members of his family, namely his wife.

-“My wife was yelled at and screamed at during the homecoming parade, and at the [ homecoming game that followed the parade against Florida’s Gadsden County],” Davis said, his frustration evident.
+“My wife was yelled at and screamed at during the homecoming parade and at the [ homecoming game that followed the parade against Florida’s Gadsden County],” Dean said, his frustration evident.
 “My wife is the sweetest and quietest person I know.”

 Ironically, Tift County would win that game in a 17-0 shutout, the Blue Devils’ best performance of the season.
 But, according to Dean, the win did nothing to quiet his critics.
 Instead, it seemed to make things worse.